-Answer: The Old Testament mentions a school of prophets in 1 Samuel 19:18–24 and in 2 Kings 2 and 4:38–44 (some translations say “company of prophets” or “sons of the prophets”).
-Also, the prophet Amos possibly mentions a prophetic school in stating his credentials (or lack thereof) to King Amaziah: “I was neither a prophet nor the son of a prophet” (Amos 7:14).
+The Old Testament mentions a school of prophets in 1 Samuel 19:18–24 and in 2 Kings 2 and 4:38–44 (some translations say “company of prophets” or “sons of the prophets”).
+Also, the prophet Amos possibly mentions a prophetic school in stating his credentials (or lack thereof) to Amaziah the priest: “I was neither a prophet nor the son of a prophet” (Amos 7:14).

 First Samuel 19 relates an account in which King Saul sends messengers to arrest David.
 When these men encountered a company of prophets under Samuel’s leadership, the king’s men also prophesied.
 This happened three times.
 Saul himself then went, and he, too, prophesied, leading people to ask, “Is Saul also among the prophets?”
 (1 Samuel 19:24), which became a saying in those days.